G33R0Y/FishersFriend/README.md

 ## Features

+### Human Mousemovement
+The Script uses a library for generating human-like mouse movements.
+The movements are based on the concept of bezier curve: https://en.wikipedia.org/wiki/B%C3%A9zier_curve

 ### Confidence Levels
-The script allows users to set confidence levels for different in-game actions such as using the fishing rod or bait.
-The confidence levels are adjustable through sliders and entry widgets in the GUI.
+The script allows users to set confidence levels for the image recognition of the fishing rod or bait.
+The confidence levels are adjustable through sliders or value boxes in the GUI.

 ### Bait Movement Threshold
-Users can set a threshold for detecting bait movement.
-The threshold can be adjusted using a slider or by entering a specific value in the corresponding entry widget.
+Users can set the threshold for bait movement (in pixel) for how much the bait can move without triggering the Right-Click to catch the fish, using the slider or value box.

 ### Keep in Foreground
 The "Keep in Foreground" checkbox allows the user to toggle whether the main window should stay on top of other windows.